Cat In Heat? What You Need To Know.

 What does it mean when a cat is in heat?

-You might have heard the term, ‘cat in heat’ or ‘dog in heat’ before.
-‘In heat’ refers to when a cat (or dog) is ready to mate and fertile.
-For cats, this natural cycle already begins around the age of 5 to 10 months old.
+You might have heard the term, ‘cat in heat’ or ‘dog in heat‘ before.
+‘In heat’ refers to when a female cat is ready to mate (have sex) and fertile (can become pregnant).
+This is also known as the oestrus phase of her sexual cycle and begins already at the age of 5 to 10 months old.
+(Remember, cats age faster than humans).

 The first time I ever realized my young cats were in heat was when they seemed to attempt to mate with each other – although they were brother and sister. 😨

-⚠ Get your cats spayed and neutered to avoid unwanted (and possibly inbred) cat pregnancies.
+Get your cats spayed and neutered to avoid unwanted cat pregnancies.

 Cat in heat signs & symptoms